Black and Blue (Homicide: Life on the Street)

-"Black and Blue" is the third episode of the second season of the American police drama television series Homicide: Life on the Street, and the twelfth overall episode of the series.
+"Black and Blue" is the second episode of the second season of the American police drama television series Homicide: Life on the Street, and the twelfth overall episode of the series.
 It originally aired on NBC in the United States on January 20, 1994.
 In the episode, Pembleton aggressively investigates what he believes to be a police-related shooting.
 Amid pressure from Gee to pursue civilian suspects, Pembleton elicits a successful confession from an innocent man, leaving Gee feeling conflicted.
 Directed by Chris Menaul, the episode's teleplay was written by James Yoshimura based on a story by series executive producer Tom Fontana.

 Yoshimura considered "Black and Blue" the favorite script he wrote for Homicide.
 Pembleton's investigation was based on a real-life investigation into a suspicious shooting featured in David Simon's non-fiction book Homicide: A Year on the Killing Streets, on which the Homicide series was based.
 However, fictional elements like Howard's romantic interest in the perpetrator were added so more cast members could be part of the story.
 Detectives from the Baltimore Police Department wrote a letter of formal protest to executive producer Barry Levinson over the negative portrayal of police in the episode.

 "Black and Blue" featured Julianna Margulies as a waitress who befriends Bolander and Isaiah Washington as an innocent man who Pembleton tricks into confessing to murder.
 Mel Proctor, home team sports announcer for the Washington Bullets, also reprised his recurring role as reporter Grant Besser.
 According to Nielsen Media Research, the episode was seen by 10.83 million household viewers, a drop from the previous episode "See No Evil".
 It received generally positive reviews, with critics particularly praising the performance of Andre Braugher.

-Plot summary
+Plot

-Pembleton (Andre Braugher) continues his investigation into the shooting death of small-time drug peddler Charles Courtland Cox, who he suspects was killed by police during a botched crackhouse raid.
-As the involved police officers turn over their guns for testing, the press reports heavily on the story, which results in pressure from the department heads to solve the case.
+Pembleton (Andre Braugher) continues his investigation into the shooting death of drug peddler Charles Courtland Cox, who he suspects was killed by police during a botched crack house raid.
+As the involved officers turn over their guns for testing, the press reports heavily on the story, which results in pressure from the top brass to solve the case.
 Pembleton aggressively questions several officers, but none are cooperative.
-Gee (Yaphet Kotto) is angry with Pembleton's focus on the police and demands civilian suspects be pursued.
+Gee (Yaphet Kotto) is angry with Pembleton's focus and demands civilian suspects be pursued.
 Howard (Melissa Leo) and Bayliss (Kyle Secor) canvas the neighborhood of the shooting and find most residents do not trust the police, who they feel are responsible for the death of one of their own.
-However, one woman named Dale (June Thorne) tells Bayliss her grandson, Lane Staley (Isaiah Washington) witnessed the shooting.
-Staley is brought in to the station for questioning and, while Pembleton plans to question him as an eyewitness, Gee demands he be treated as a suspect.
+However, one woman named Dale (June Thorne) tells Bayliss her grandson, Lane Staley (Isaiah Washington), witnessed the shooting.
+Staley is brought to the station for questioning, and while Pembleton plans to question him as an eyewitness, Gee demands he be treated as a suspect.